Mass formulas for individual black holes in merging binaries: Introduction

-In almost all the popular talks given by the second author regarding the gravitational wave observations, a persistent question arises that is: how can one determine the individual masses of the merging black holes ?
-Of course the correct answer can be obtained from full numerical General Relativity as stated above, hence there is no simple analytical formula for the individual masses in terms of the observables or measured quantities in the detector.
-We would like to remedy this here and give the masses of the merging black holes in terms of the measured quantities in the detector within the context of Newtonian physics.
-Our hope is that this will be a nice amendment to the \cite{Mathur,LIGO_team}.
+In almost all the popular talks given by the second author regarding gravitational wave observations, a persistent question arises that is: how can one determine the individual masses of the merging black holes?
+Of course, the correct answer can be obtained from full numerical GR as stated above, hence there is no simple analytical formula for the individual masses in terms of the observables or measured quantities in the detector.
+But, in the context of Newtonian physics, we would like to remedy this here and give the masses of the merging black holes in terms of the measured quantities in the detector.
+In no way this formula for the masses can substitute actual, numerical calculations; it is just a heuristic discussion that aims to provide students and teachers with a cursory understanding of the merging black holes.
+We hope that this will be a nice amendment to the \cite{Mathur,LIGO_team}.
 See the main formulas as equation ({\ref{main_mass}).
-The crucial point will be this: the lowest order gravitational power formula leads to complex individual masses, not real ones, so one has to consider an effective power law that takes into account higher order corrections in General Relativity.
+The crucial point will be this: the lowest-order gravitational power formula leads to complex individual masses, not real ones, so one has to consider an effective power law that takes into account higher-order corrections in GR.